Your cart is currently empty.

 When The Going Gets Tough …

 If you’ve never mounted a monitor before or have limited experience doing so, then the situation may seem foreign to you.
 Generally, the process is quick and simple, requiring nothing more than a few hand tools.
-Monitors have holes located in the back, which need to be aligned to the corresponding holes located on a mounting bracket.
+Monitors have holes in the back, which must be aligned to the corresponding holes located on a mounting bracket.
 Connect the two with a few screws, and you’re all set.

 … The Tough Get Creative!

-In the case of mounting holes located near the top of the screen, we recommend two specific products for multi-display installation.
+In the case of mounting holes near the top of the screen, we recommend two specific products for multi-display installation.

 First, select our BL-DM137 mounting unit.
-Before adding it to your shopping cart, make sure to choose the extra-long pole length, which adds an additional 43.3” of height.
+Before adding it to your shopping cart, make sure to choose the extra-long pole length, which adds 43.3” of height.
 Finally, opt for the additional spring arm adjustability for each screen (you’ll select this based on the individual weight of each monitor).
 This configuration is optimal for displaying three individual screens with mounting holes located off-center, as it provides all the vertical clearance necessary to accommodate each of the monitors.

 Never Say Never

 It may seem daunting, challenging, or even downright impossible.
 But if you have monitors that need to be mounted, rest assured that we have a solution to fit your specific needs!
-And if you’re worried about potentially causing damage to either your screens or your mounting surfaces, send us a message before you begin any work and we’ll be glad to walk you through the process.
+And if you’re worried about potentially causing damage to either your screens or your mounting surfaces, send us a message before you begin any work, and we’ll be glad to walk you through the process.